 The CDRP has eight work streams led by Faculty of Health Sciences professors and research teams:

-Receiving bipartisan support from both major national parties, the National Disability Insurance Scheme (NDIS) promises to provide Australian people with disabilities services or equipment they need to for a full and productive participation in society.
+Receiving bipartisan support from both major national parties, the National Disability Insurance Scheme (NDIS) promises to provide Australian people with disability services or equipment they need to for a full and productive participation in society.

 The NDIS is still being developed and some crucial questions have yet to be answered.
 The centre continues to play a constructive role in developing and implementing the NDIS through focusing on: